calcium1528/gt-reprise/story/route/normal/main.md

 The Grey Room makes its return in Frisk's probably 1037th run in their entire history RESETting.

-Frisk and Sans are chilling in Grillby's.
-Probably just snacking.
-After going through increasingly unhealthy meals, they step foot into Waterfall.<br>
+Frisk and Sans want to walk to Grillby's.
+Probably to snack.
+After going through increasingly unhealthy meals before reaching Waterfall, they decide that another course won't hurt.<br>
-While traveling, they find themselves in a hallway that shouldn't have been here.
+While traveling, Frisk finds themselves in a hallway that shouldn't have been here.
 Maybe an illusion?
 They still don't know how FUN values work anyway, and they never will.

 Entering the Grey Room, Gaster is waiting  for them with a dubious-as-hell SAVE point.<br>
 Inspecting reveals a completely unaltered file interface.
 That shouldn't normally exist in the Void, where timeline manipulation powers don't quite function here, but give or take, Frisk lowkey needs it to leave because Gaster locked the fucking door shortly after.<br>